m4rtin195/EV-IoT-Kit/_docs/communication-technologies.md

     </div>
   </div>
 </div>
 <br>

 As we can see, all of these approaches have some pros and cons.
 Therefore, it is very important to invest a sufficient amount of time to consider what is needed for a specific project - which properties are necessary and what technology can bring us the best “price/performance” ratio.

 Finally, we decided to use **Sigfox** as the main connectivity method between our simulator and the cloud backend.
-In addition, later we also implemented the way to utilize a standard internet connection of simulator if it is available (more in [Simulator article](/docs/vehicle-simulator/)), and therefore a WLAN-type connectivity, from the vehicles point of view.
+In addition, later we also implemented the way to utilize a standard internet connection of the simulator, if it is available (more in [Simulator article]({{ "/docs/vehicle-simulator/" | relative_url }})), and therefore a WLAN-type connectivity, from vehicles point of view.

-See more about Sigfox [in a separate post](/docs/sigfox/).
+See more about Sigfox [in a separate post]({{ "/docs/sigfox/" | relative_url }}).